Inexact differential: Mathematics

 Within mathematics, inexact differentials are usually just referred more generally to as differential forms which are often written just as $\omega$.

 Examples

 Total distance

 When you walk from a point $A$ to a point $B$ along a line $\overline{AB}$ (without changing directions) your net displacement and total distance covered are both equal to the length of said line $AB$.
 If you then return to point $A$ (without changing directions) then your net displacement is zero while your total distance covered is $2 AB$.
 This example captures the essential idea behind the inexact differential in one dimension.
-Note that if we allowed ourselves to change directions, then we could take a step forward and then backward at any point in time in going from $A$ to $B$ and in-so-doing increase the overall distance covered to an arbitrarily large number while keeping the net displacement constant, hence the saying two steps forward one step back.
+Note that if we allowed ourselves to change directions, then we could take a step forward and then backward at any point in time in going from $A$ to $B$ and in-so-doing increase the overall distance covered to an arbitrarily large number while keeping the net displacement constant.